Over 200 companies trust Media Removal. Get a Quote Now >

 Google’s policies and legal obligations dictate when content can be removed from its search results.
 Google removes content in the following circumstances:

-- Defamation or Libel: If the content harms your reputation and is false, defamatory, or damaging, it may be eligible for removal.
+- Defamation or Libel: If the content harms your reputation and is false, defamatory, or damaging, it may be eligible for removal under defamation law.

 - Invasion of Privacy: Content that discloses sensitive personal information without consent (e.g., doxxing) can be removed under privacy laws such as the GDPR or California Consumer Privacy Act (CCPA).